incerta/schematox/README.md

 - `schema`: The specific section of `schema` where the invalid value is found.
 - `subject`: The specific part of the validated subject where the invalid value exists.
 - `path`: Traces the route from the root to the error subject, with strings as keys and numbers as array indexes.

-## Parse and validate differences

-The `parser` returns `data` as new object without references to the parsed subject.
-Parser manages the `null` value as `undefined` and subsequently replaces it with `undefined`.

-The `validator` returns the evaluated subject itself and not applying any mutation/transformation to it.
-The validator should be used in exceptional cases when we known subject type but not sure that it actually correct.